 This luxury resort offers private and in-room dining, as well as The Studio, The Loft, Mosaic Bar and Grille, and Lobby Lounge.
 The Studio is a modern coastal California cuisine with a view of the cliffs, Laguna Beach, and the Pacific Ocean.

 Mosaic Bar and Grille is poolside dining at its finest.
-They serve salads, seafood, and perfectly grilled sandwiches right next to the stunning Mosiac Pool.
+They serve salads, seafood, and perfectly grilled sandwiches next to the stunning Mosiac Pool.
 Lobby Lounge focuses on serving cocktails, wine, small bites, desserts, coffee, and tea.

 It frequently has live music and entertainment in the evenings.
-Montage Laguna Beach is near Treasure Island Beach, Treasure Island Park, The Cave Beach, and Victoria Beach, just off the California Coast Highway.
+Montage Laguna Beach Resort is near Treasure Island Beach, Treasure Island Park, The Cave Beach, and Victoria Beach, just off the California Coast Highway.

 13. Go on the Laguna Beach Backroads Electric Bike Tour